jcaillon/valet/tests.d/1107-self-document/results.approved.md

 #
 # - the index of the first matched character in the line
 # - the distance between the first and last matched characters in the line
+# - the original order in the list
 #
 # - $1: **pattern** _as string_:
 #       the pattern to match